miladyboy/wingman/tasks/Tasks.md

 - [ ] Get to a good number of test coverage in the backend. *code-quality*
 - [ ] Understand, refactor and improve the frontend. *code-quality*
 - [ ] Migrate frontend to typescript. *code-quality*
-- [ ] Implement the AI lib from Vercel so that I can update which language I use for different things. *code-quality*
 - [ ] Add somehow localization to the prompts.
 For example in spanish not using the initial question or exclamation sign.
 Maybe run a small local model and from that dinamically add a specific language prompt. *ux*
 - [ ] The Nickname is sometimes showing up as "**Nickname:** Abril Star Explorer".
 It should just be the nickname. *bug*
 - [ ] Enter should send the message even if there's only an image and no text.